ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 to::

- -- Note: Q is defined in ghc-internalGHC.Internal.TH.Syntax -- and only re-exported from template-haskell. newtype Q a -- Q is abstract or opaque
+ -- Note: Q is defined in ghc-internal:GHC.Internal.TH.Syntax -- and only re-exported from template-haskell.
+ -- It is wired-in.
+ newtype Q a -- Q is abstract or opaque

  -- Note: Quasi is now defined in template-haskell.
 It is no longer wired-in.